rschristopher/Lex/docs/universal-system.md

 In Lex a highly trained martial artist might have 8-10 actions per melee, and each of the villagers has only 3, and the tank might only have 2 (assuming a WWII-era tank).

-Our highly martial artist would easily defeat any one villager, but if there is 100 of them then the martial artist is going to be overwhelmed.
+Our highly skilled martial artist would easily defeat any one villager, but if there is 100 of them then the martial artist is going to be overwhelmed.
 The tank on the other hand is still impervious to pitch forks (and even punches from the martial artist).